Alcohol Addiction Treatment Center in Denver, CO

 The Difference Between Heavy Drinking and Alcoholism

-A heavy drinker has no mental or physical dependence on alcohol, though she may party hard or drink nearly a bottle of wine by herself at a party on the weekend.
-An individual with an AUD may not drink as much as the heavy drinker — but his life revolves around the next drink.
-He’s irritable when he doesn’t drink, and he’s anxious when his routine involving alcohol is postponed or interrupted.
-Maybe he gets headaches, or his hands start shaking when he goes too long without a drink.
+A heavy drinker has no mental or physical dependence on alcohol, though they may party hard or drink nearly a bottle of wine by themself at a party on the weekend.
+An individual with an AUD may not drink as much as the heavy drinker — but their life revolves around the next drink.
+They’re irritable when they don’t drink, and anxious when a routine involving alcohol is postponed or interrupted.
+Maybe they get headaches, or their hands start shaking when they go too long without a drink.
 This second person is both physically and mentally dependent on alcohol.